 Peruse any career-advice column and you’ll find plenty of articles on what to say – or not say – in the workspace.
 And I don’t mean the typical NSFW fare – F-bombs or name-calling or other overt derogatory and inappropriate expletives.

-I’m not talking about the typical “corp-speak” that managers think sounds meaningful but actually comes off silly. (i.e. “Let’s integrate maximum cross-platform exposure for impactful synergistic leverage…” – What does that even mean?)
+I’m not talking about the typical “corp-speak” that managers think sounds meaningful but actually comes off silly. (i.e. “Let’s integrate maximum cross-platform exposure for impactful synergistic leverage…” Be real, not a robot!.)

 Nor do I mean the lists typically geared towards women that urge us not to say “sorry” if there’s nothing to be sorry for or to couch requests with “just” or “maybe” or other wishy-washy language. (i.e. “Just checking, Charlie, will you have the report due last week to me, maybe by next week?
 Sorry to trouble you!”)
 You’ve read enough of those.

 Here are two words you shouldn’t say at work, if they’re not already obvious.

 Don’t say “obviously.”

 I recently worked with a man I’ll call Captain Obvious.
 That’s because everything was “obvious” to him.
 I was new to the team, taking charge in a position he had interviewed for and didn’t get.
 Obviously, he wasn’t happy to have me there.
 So, any suggestion I made and any change I recommended was met with a response like this:

 “Obviously, we’ve thought of that…”

 “Obviously, we tried that and it didn’t work.”